Kelly Rowland: Musical style

-Rowland's voice is classified as a three-octave lyric mezzo-soprano, and her music includes various styles of musical genres such as contemporary R&B, pop, hip hop, soul, rock, and dance.
+Rowland's voice is classified as a three-octave lyric mezzo-soprano, and her music includes various styles of musical genres such as contemporary R&B, pop, hip hop, soul, as well as incorporating elements of rock, and dance.
 Her debut solo album Simply Deep (2002) followed an adult-alternative rock sound, while her second album Ms. Kelly (2007) featured an R&B/Hip-Hop sound.
 In an interview with The Independent, Rowland admitted that with her first two albums, she struggled to find her sound.
 "I was in a stage with the first two records where I was searching, and I was like, let me try a rock-dance approach, the label [and management] wanted me to try it, and I did it ...
 And then after that came a more urban approach with Ms. Kelly in 2007."
 Her third album Here I Am (2011) consisted of a pop and R&B sound, with subtle influences of dance.
 Rowland stated that meeting David Guetta had influenced her to record dance music.
 During production of the album, Rowland stated that part of the reason for the new sound on Here I Am was wanting to do something different, saying "I knew I couldn't be afraid of this direction, and I wasn't going to let the thoughts and opinions of others make me afraid to go in this direction".

 Most of the lyrical themes in Simply Deep (2002) speak of love and life experiences, particularly in the songs "Dilemma", in which Rowland expresses her endless love to her love interest, and "Stole", in which she sings about an emotional "tale of school shootings and suicides".
 In Ms. Kelly (2007), Rowland covers topics such as her "deeply personal relationship issues" in her songs, "Still in Love with My Ex", "Flashback", "Love", "Better Without You" and "Gotsta Go (Part I)".
 Alex Macpherson of The Guardian noted that the songs could be about Rowland's former relationship with American football player Roy Williams.
 Here I Am (2011) included common themes of womanhood, sexual intimacy, and love.
 Some of Rowland's other songs such as "Work", "I'm Dat Chick" and "Work It Man" have been musically compared to the work of former Destiny's Child bandmate Beyoncé.